Austria ends lockdown restrictions for vaccinated people – KION546

 Austria ends lockdown restrictions for vaccinated people

-VIENNA (AP) — Austria ended lockdown restrictions for vaccinated people across most of the country on Sunday, three weeks after reimposing strict rules to combat a rising wave of coronavirus infections.
-The rules, which vary by region within the country, largely allow for the reopening of theaters, museums and other cultural and entertainment venues on Sunday.
+VIENNA (AP) — Austria has ended lockdown restrictions for vaccinated people across most of the country.
+Sunday’s relaxation of the strict rules comes three weeks after reimposing them to combat a rising wave of coronavirus infections.
+The measures vary by region within the country.
+They largely allow for the reopening of theaters, museums and other cultural and entertainment venues on Sunday.
 Shops will follow on Monday.
-Some regions are reopening restaurants and hotels on Sunday, while others will wait until later in the month.
-In all cases, there will be an 11 p.m. curfew for restaurants, and masks will still be required on public transportation and inside stores and public spaces.
+Some regions are reopening restaurants and hotels on Sunday.
+Others will wait until later in the month.
+There will be an 11 p.m. curfew for restaurants.
+And masks will still be required on public transportation and inside stores and public spaces.
 Unvaccinated people will continue to be subject to the lockdown restrictions.